 AARP Home Fit Guide: This guide describes how to make sure your home is safe and fit for meeting your needs while you age.
 It also provides information about how to do retrofits yourself, or how to find a qualified contractor to assist you.
 For those with a Member Plus status, some of these retrofits may be supplied by a volunteer handy man.
 Be sure to check with member services regarding your needs and the availability of volunteers.

-Washington County Aging and Disability Resource Center (ADRC) is the county’s central clearing house and assistance organization for seniors, veterans and people with disabilities in our county.
+Disability, Aging and Veteran Services is Washington County’s central clearing house and assistance organization for seniors, veterans and people with disabilities in our county.
 They offer services, usually at no cost to seniors.
-This is the new address:
+5240 NE Elam Young Parkway #300

 Hillsboro, OR 97124.
 1-855-ORE-ADRC (673-2372)

 Legal Assistance for Seniors: Washington County residents ages 60 and over may be able to obtain free legal services from the Oregon Law Center (OLC).
 OLC provides free civil legal services to low-income people.
 Through a contract with Washington County Disability, Aging & Veteran Services , OLC is able to provide some services to seniors regardless of income.

 Senior Health Insurance Benefits Assistance: This is the Oregon state site for information on the Senior Health Insurance Benefits Assistance Program (SHIBA).